Volunteer with Rhinos

 A horse-riding safari in Africa, hands-on rhino conservation, and elephant interaction - what more could you ask for from your volunteer programme?

 During this two-week equine volunteer project, you will experience the best of our amazing rhino and elephant conservation programme, plus go on amazing horseback safaris.
 Horse riding volunteers form a part of our integrated approach to the protection of endangered rhino and elephant and contribute to conservancy management on horseback.
-All this, riding in small group of no more than four, alongside the “matriarch” of Imire, Judy Travers, whose knowledge and passion of the African bush and wildlife will have you mesmerised for every exciting moment.
+All this, riding in small group of no more than four, alongside the “matriarch” of Imire, Judy Travers or our experienced equine guide, Paddy, whose knowledge and passion of the African bush and wildlife will have you mesmerized.

 Horse riding and rhino conservation volunteers at Imire are involved in a variety of specific conservation tasks

-• Get involved with conservancy monitoring and maintenance, as horses are ideal partners in environmental management.
+• Get involved with conservancy monitoring and maintenance.
+Horses are ideal partners in environmental management.

 • Get up close and personal with our endangered rhino and elephant, as well as herds of zebra, wildebeest, and giraffe.